jupyter-server/jupyter_server/docs/source/operators/security.rst

 To ensure proper functionality of the identity model and to maintain user context between requests, it's important for clients to support session cookies and send it in subsequent requests.
-Failure to do so may result in the server generating a new anonymous user for each request, leading to loss of user context
+Failure to do so may result in the server generating a new anonymous user for each request, leading to loss of user context.

 Authorization
 *************